dmerejkowsky/blog/content/post/2017-04-14-how-i-lint-my-python.md

 # What is linting?

-Linting is the process of running a program that will analyse code for potential errors.
+Linting is the process of running a program that will analyze code for potential errors.

 You give it the path of your sources, and it outputs a list of messages.